iqis/iqis/content/vitae.md

 <hr/>
 ### R Consulting
-Consulting on R-related issues are welcome.
-I provide this service at a reasonable rate, remotely or on-site.
-Currently, I do not re-write R codes into any other language, or vice versa.
+Consulting projects on R-related issues are welcome; I provide this service at a reasonable rate, remotely or on-site.
 Please inquire for availability and work samples.
 <hr/>
 _a live copy of [this document](http://iqis.netlify.com/vitae)_